Student Life and Services

 - In Beirut, female students reside in the on-campus Orme-Gray Residence Hall.
 Male students live in off-campus Capital Suites dorm.

-- In Byblos, there are three separate residence halls; Dorm B, divided into two wings, one accommodates male students and the other female students, Dorm C reserved for male students and Maatouk Building reserved for female students.
+- In Byblos, there are three separate residence halls.
+Dorm B is divided into two wings, one of which accommodates male students and the other female students.
+Dorm C is reserved for male students, while female students may reside in the Maatouk Building.

 On each campus, a residence hall supervisor and a team of assistants run the dormitories and provide social and extracurricular activities for resident students.
-The comfortable premises contribute to the students’ academic and social needs.
+The comfortable premises support the students’ academic and social needs.

 Students who wish to reside on campus must submit an application as soon as they receive their acceptance.